-There also a Private Safe feature that can be used to secure different contents on your smartphone.
+There is also a Private Safe feature that can be used to secure different content on your smartphone.
 Once you enable the safe from the settings, you can access it by going into the gallery, then tapping and holding down the title of the Albums.
 Though it may seem a peculiar way to do it, the software provides no other alternative to access the Private Safe.

-It also comes with a Game Space mode which can optimize the phone and rid you of notifications and other disturbances while you are playing games on the smartphone.
+It also comes with a Game Space mode that can optimize the phone and rid you of notifications and other disturbances while you are playing games on the smartphone.
 You can also access shortcuts from the sidebar while using an app to access quick functions like screen recording, screenshot, messaging, etc.

-In our real-life testing of the device, we have seen that OPPO A3s can perform all day to day tasks without any problem and calling, texting, using social media, watching Youtube, etc. should never be a troublesome experience for the user.
+In our real-life testing of the device, we have seen that OPPO A3s can perform all day-to-day tasks without any problem, and calling, texting, using social media, watching Youtube, etc. should never be a troublesome experience for the user.

-Unfortunately, the same cannot be said for heavy usage as due to the presence of 2GB RAM, paying graphic-intensive games and multitasking rapidly between different apps results in significant lag.
+Unfortunately, the same cannot be said for heavy usage as due to the presence of 2GB RAM, paying graphic-intensive games, and multitasking rapidly between different apps results in significant lag.
 While playing heavy games like Deer Hunter and Asphalt 9, the phone will slow down considerably.

-The device is not designed for such intensive usage, however, it performs optimum in light and moderate use.
+The device is not designed for such intensive usage; however, it performs optimum in light and moderate use.

-The speaker does not produce any shrilling or ruptured sound rather, the sound quality is quite crisp and clear even when the phone’s volume is cranked to full.
+The speaker does not produce any shrilling or ruptured sound rather, and the sound quality is quite crisp and clear even when the phone’s volume is cranked to full.

-The smartphone comes with dual 13MP + 2MP cameras at the back and offers only HDR, auto and portrait mode to the users.
+The smartphone comes with dual 13MP + 2MP cameras at the back and offers only HDR, auto, and portrait mode to the users.